ksens/shim/README.md

 through a simple HTTP API.
 It's based on the mongoose web server.

 The program must run on the system that a SciDB coordinator runs on.
-It does not need to run as the same user that SciDB runs under, but the users do need to be in the same group.
+It does not need to run as the same user that SciDB runs under.

 Note: libscidbclient.so must be in shim's library path.
 This may entail setting LD_LIBRARY_PATH=/opt/scidb/<whatever>/lib  before running shim.
 You don't have